Public Safety Building (Winnipeg)

 The Public Safety Building was a building in the Exchange District of Winnipeg, Manitoba, Canada, serving as the Winnipeg Police Service headquarters from 1966 to 2016.
 Along with the associated Civic Centre Car Park, the Public Safety Building was connected to the City Hall by an underground walkway.

-Built in 1965, the structure was designed by Libling Michener & Associates in the brutalist style of modernism, and is clad in Tyndall limestone.
-The land that the building resides on is approximately one-half hectare.
+Built in 1965, the structure was designed by Libling Michener & Associates in the brutalist style of modernism, and clad in Tyndall limestone.
+The land that the building resided on is approximately one-half hectare.

 In 2020, the Public Safety Building and Civic Centre parkade were demolished to make way for new multi-use facilities, called Market Lands, the construction of which is currently ongoing.